josmar-crwdstffng/angular/aio/content/tutorial/toh-pt5.md

 The `RouterOutlet` is one of the router directives that became available to the `AppComponent` because `AppModule` imports `AppRoutingModule` which exported `RouterModule`.
 The `ng generate` command you ran at the start of this tutorial added this import because of the `--module=app` flag.
-If you didn't use the `ng generate` command to create `app-routing.module.ts`, import `AppRoutingModule` into `app.module.ts` and add it to the `imports` array of the `NgModule`.
+If you did not use the `ng generate` command to create `app-routing.module.ts`, import `AppRoutingModule` into `app.module.ts` and add it to the `imports` array of the `NgModule`.

 </div>

 #### Try it

-If you're not still serving your application, run `ng serve` to see your application in the browser.
+If you are not still serving your application, run `ng serve` to see your application in the browser.

 The browser should refresh and display the application title but not the list of heroes.